LogtalkDotOrg/logtalk3/examples/NOTES.md

 	played by an object

 - `roots`
-	objects, protocols, and categories used by some of the other examples; illustrates how you can define object creation and abolishing methods, complete with initialization and termination options
+	objects, protocols, and categories used by other examples;
+	illustrates how you can define object creation and abolishing methods, complete with initialization and termination options

 - `scopes`
 	simple example illustrating predicate scope semantics